 There are no other financial covenants associated with the Credit Agreement.
 However, there are negative covenants restricting the Company's activities, including limitations on dispositions, mergers or acquisitions; encumbering its intellectual property; incurring indebtedness or liens; paying dividends; making certain investments; and engaging in certain other business transactions.
-The Company is not in violation of any of the covenants.
+As of December 31, 2020, the Company is not in violation of any of the covenants.
 The obligations under the Credit Agreement are subject to acceleration upon the occurrence of specified events of default, including a material adverse change in the Company's business, operations or financial or other condition.
 The debt is collateralized by substantially all of the Company's assets, including its intellectual property.